Table of Contents: Fake Candidates

-Recent statistics regarding bot job applications reveal that they are making a significant impact on the recruitment landscape.
-Here are four examples:
+Recent statistics and projections reveal that fake and AI-generated job applications are making a significant impact on the recruitment landscape.
+Here are some key data points:

 These statistics indicate a growing trend of job seekers leveraging AI and automation in the application process.
 This shift is significantly impacting recruiters’ workloads and changing the dynamics of job applications across various industries.